ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

  1. Invent a new and unique name for each function that is not a top-level function.
  2. Create a function with this name.
 Its body is the body of the former local function.
 Such a function will contain free variables.
  3. Add a parameter to the so-obtained top-level function for each free variable in its body.
-    Thus it becomes a higher-order function that returns a function when passed these arguments.
+    Hence, it becomes a higher-order function that returns a function when passed these arguments.
  4. Replace the local function by a call to the new top-level function and pass the corresponding local context via the arguments created in step 3.